minasucur/branch/README.md

 Jsonify is a function that is part of the Flask framework.
 It simply creates a JSON object out of the elements passed to it with the proper headers.

 ### Unit Tests
 I decided the python builtin unittest library was the best choice to test the API.
-Although there is one function in the API, it needs to be tested for existing and non-existing users, so there are three unit tests for full coverage.
+Although there is one function in the API, it needs to be tested for existing and non-existing users, so there are two unit tests.
 The requests mock library is also used so that the tests do not make real calls to the Github API.
 To run the unittests, you should have `pytest` installed and run `pytest tests/test_branch_api.py` from the root directory of the repo.